Evan-Meade/gprofile2/README.md

 ## Usage instructions:
 1. Clone repository or download and unzip source code for gprofile2
-2. Install glafic
+1. Install glafic
-3. In bash shell, navigate to gprofile2 master directory
+1. In bash shell, navigate to gprofile2 master directory
-4. Create or activate appropriate venv (including Python3 and required packages)
+1. Create or activate appropriate Python 3 virtual environment
+1. Install required packages using `pip install -r requirements.txt`
+1. Install tkinter
-5. Run the GUI with 'python run.py'
+1. Run the GUI with 'python run.py'
-6. Enter desired simulation parameters (if different from default values)
+1. Enter desired simulation parameters (if different from default values)
-7. Press 'Run'
+1. Press 'Run'
-8. View summary of results in the window
+1. View summary of results in the window
-9. Conduct further analysis as desired with raw data stored as HDF5 format in '.../gprofile2/Results/{trial_name}---{seed}/data.h5'
+1. Conduct further analysis as desired with raw data stored as HDF5 format in '.../gprofile2/Results/{trial_name}---{seed}/data.h5'

 ## KNOWN BUGS:
 * When running successive trials in the same window instance, graphs overlap instead of replacing each other